adiac/Simple-Cmd-WallpaperManager/README.md

 # Simple-Cmd-WallpaperManager
-Sorts and Manages Wallpapers along with original versions of them.
+Sorts and manages wallpapers along with original versions of them.

 All path the program uses are currently hard coded.
 I may add a configuration file in the future.
 This is only a small project for personal use.
 If there is someone else interessted in using it, just write me.